Peregrine falcon: Recovery efforts

 Peregrine falcon recovery teams breed the species in captivity.
 The chicks are usually fed through a chute or with a hand puppet mimicking a peregrine's head, so they cannot see to imprint on the human trainers.
 Then, when they are old enough, the rearing box is opened, allowing the bird to train its wings.
 As the fledgling gets stronger, feeding is reduced, forcing the bird to learn to hunt.
 This procedure is called hacking back to the wild.
 To release a captive-bred falcon, the bird is placed in a special cage at the top of a tower or cliff ledge for some days or so, allowing it to acclimate itself to its future environment.

 Worldwide recovery efforts have been remarkably successful.
 The widespread restriction of DDT use eventually allowed released birds to breed successfully.
 The peregrine falcon was removed from the U.S. Endangered Species list on 25 August 1999.

 Some controversy has existed over the origins of captive breeding stock used by the Peregrine Fund in the recovery of peregrine falcons throughout the contiguous United States.
 Several peregrine subspecies were included in the breeding stock, including birds of Eurasian origin.
-Due to the extirpation of the eastern population of Falco peregrinus anatum, the near-extirpation of anatum in the Midwest and the limited gene pool within North American breeding stock, the inclusion of non-native subspecies was justified to optimize the genetic diversity found within the species as a whole.
+Due to the local extinction of the eastern population of Falco peregrinus anatum, its near-extinction in the Midwest, and the limited gene pool within North American breeding stock, the inclusion of non-native subspecies was justified to optimize the genetic diversity found within the species as a whole.

 During the 1970s, peregrine falcons in Finland experienced a population bottleneck as a result of large declines associated with bio-accumulation of organochloride pesticides.
 However, the genetic diversity of peregrines in Finland is similar to other populations, indicating that high dispersal rates have maintained the genetic diversity of this species.

-Since peregrine falcon eggs and chicks are still often targeted by illegal poachers, it is common practice not to publicize unprotected nest locations.
+Since peregrine falcon eggs and chicks are still often targeted by illegal poachers, it is common practice not to publicise unprotected nest locations.